 The Master of Arts degree program is designed to provide advanced analysis of spatial and environmental interrelationships.
-Specialization is possible in geographic or environmental studies, planning, or geographic techniques.
+Specialization is possible in geographic or environmental studies.
 The latter is supported by a state-of-the-art laboratory for instruction in computer cartography and use of Geographic Information Systems (GIS).